Climate Refugees: Release

 Its world premiere was 29 January 2010 at the 2010 Sundance Film Festival and it was released on August 17, 2011.
 The film had a small theatrical release, and distributed by Netflix, iTunes and Amazon.
 It was particularly marketed through screening events, having been screened at the Senate and House, The Pentagon, The Vatican, and foundations including the United Nations COP15 climate summit in December 2009 in Copenhagen.
 Many screenings and discussion events for the film were held at universities.
+Reviews of the film focused on its urgency and its attempt to make climate change feel more personal by showing the people most affected by it.
+Justin Lowe of The Hollywood Reporter described the documentary as ambitious in scope, while also noting that its wide range of examples sometimes made the film feel broad rather than focused.
+John Anderson of Variety similarly emphasized the film’s emotional and political urgency.

 Reception

 Robert Redford described it in The New York Times as "a resounding wake-up call for every human being."
 The documentary went on to play in over 100 festivals around the world winning multiple awards.